-- 1. All students registered for two to four semester hours of applied music are required to take a jury examination at the end of the semester. - 2.
-Satisfaction of proficiency level requirements in all applied areas will be determined at a jury examination. (see related Proficiency Level Requirements) - 3.
-A recital hearing is required and is to be conducted no less than two weeks prior to an individual public recital.
-If the jury is not approved, the recital must be postponed and rescheduled.
-Recital programs must not be printed prior to the jury hearing.
-If the jury is not approved, the recital must be postponed and rescheduled.
+- 1. All students registered for two to four semester hours of applied music are required to take a performance examination at the end of the semester. - 2.
+Satisfaction of proficiency level requirements in all applied areas will be determined at a performance examination. (see related Proficiency Level Requirements)

+3. A recital hearing is required and is to be conducted no less than two weeks prior to an individual public recital.
+If the recital hearing is not approved, the recital must be postponed and rescheduled.
+Recital programs must not be printed prior to the recital hearing.